Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Display its Property Sheet (F4 or ALT+Enter).

 4. Find the Tab Index Property and change the Value to 0.
 Other controls’ Tab Index Property values will be automatically changed by Access.
-You must review and change them, if needed, to bring them in the desired order.
+You must review and change them, if needed, to bring them into the desired order.

 Showing your Professionalism.